docker-training/DDC-Learning-tasks/UCP02_Task_6_Multi_Node_Application.md

 5. Repeat the same procedure, for the `result-app` service.
 Map port 80 to port 5000

-6. Launch the application
+6. Launch the application.

+   **Note:** Make sure your Docker client is using the client bundle.

 7. Verify that the application containers are scheduled on different nodes.

 8. Check the **Networks** page and verify that an overlay network with the name `voteappbase_voteapp` was created.

-## Step 4 - Test the application
+## Step 3 - Test the application

 1. Open the `voteappbase_voting-app_1` on your web browser.
 You should see the following: